 Full-service brokerage houses are there to provide more than just the basics.
-A full-service broker not only executes trades for you, but they will also provide a range of other services, including but not limited to tax planning, research services, investment advising and estate and retirement planning.
+A full-service brokerage house not only executes trades for you, but it will also provide a range of other services.
+What services do brokerage firms provide?
+It varies by firm, but services can include tax planning, research services, investment advising and estate and retirement planning.

 A full-service brokerage will have a dedicated broker who can meet with you in person and provide you with personalized advice based on your specific circumstances.
 However, with that comes a higher brokerage fee since you are receiving more services.

 A discount brokerage is a stripped-down, bare-bones version of a full-service brokerage, simply executing trades and not much else.
-That might mean you’re not getting a dedicated team of professionals helping you understand how you can grow your wealth, but they usually charge a much lower brokerage fee — typically a simple flat, per-trade fee.
+That might mean you’re not getting a dedicated team of professionals helping you understand how you can grow your wealth.
+However, you’ll often pay a lower brokerage fee for this service — typically a simple, flat, per-trade fee.

 Most online brokerages are of the discount variety, giving you a simple, direct way to make investments at the lowest possible cost.
 You can save a considerable amount on fees by opting for a low-cost discount brokerage and taking a DIY approach to investing, but you will be losing advice and planning a team of professionals employed by a full-service brokerage would give you.
-If you have a smaller account or intend on making pretty simple, straight-forward investments, a discount brokerage might be right for you.
+If you have a smaller account or intend to make simple, straightforward investments, a discount brokerage might be right for you.

 Learn More: How To Invest Your Money in 2020